 Jarrod Shanahan, delegate

 Jarrod (Environmental Psychology) is an activist-scholar, author, essayist, zinester, and political agitator.
 Jarrod has published over a dozen literary and political zines, co-edits the creative nonfiction journal Hard Crackers, and is a member of the Insurgent Notes collective.
 Jarrod has also published over two dozen essays and articles, translated into at least four languages, in venues including Vice, The New Inquiry, and Gothamist.
 Maximum Rocknroll called Jarrod’s “Satan Was So Over it” zine “witty, well executed, and still very punk” and The Industrial Worker called Jarrod’s novella It’s a Tough Economy! “a commendable contribution toward what working class literature could and should aspire.”
-Jarrod is a founder of CUNY Struggle, and is a member of the #CLOSErikers campaign.
+Jarrod is a founding member of CUNY Struggle.

 Chris Natoli, delegate